MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Introduction

-Single-instance NF training typically involves overfitting a neural network to a single signal \cite{sitzmann2020implicit,stanley2007compositional,mescheder2019occupancy,chen2022videoinr,mildenhall2021nerf}.
-While this training paradigm yields accurate representations for single instances, it is prohibitively expensive when scaled to large datasets.
-This scalability issue has gained particular importance as researchers increasingly explore using NFs as compressed dataset representations \cite{dupont2022coin++,ma2024implicit,schurholt2022hyper}, where the neural network weights themselves are treated as a data modality.
-Naively training single-instance NFs additionally leads to highly unordered weight spaces across separately trained networks, which complicates downstream learning on the weights \cite{schurholt2024towards,navon2023equivariant}.
-Although specialized architectures designed to handle the permutation symmetries inherent to the multilayer perceptrons (MLPs) that typically comprise NFs exist \cite{navon2023equivariant,schurholt2024towards}, alternative frameworks that avoid these issues in the first place can greatly simplify downstream learning.
-To overcome these challenges, this work introduces a framework, called \textbf{MedFuncta}, that generalizes medical NFs from isolated, single-instance models to dataset-level neural representations.
-The central idea, borrowed from \emph{Functa} \cite{dupont2022data} and shown in \autoref{fig:NFs}, is to meta-learn a shared neural representation across the dataset, in which each signal is represented by a unique, signal-specific parameter vector (also referred to as latent) that conditions a shared network.
 This structure enables the model to capture and reuse redundancies across different signals, drastically improving computational efficiency and scalability.
 Unlike prior methods that rely on patch-based representations \cite{dupont2022coin++,bauer2023spatial}, our proposed framework represents each signal, from 1D time series to 3D volumetric data, with a single 1D latent vector.
-This abstraction enables \emph{consistent downstream processing across diverse data types}, and is especially advantageous in medical applications, where the ability to \emph{unify multiple data modalities under a common representation} is desirable\footnote{Also see \autoref{app:whynopatch}.}, and where the inherent capability of NFs to \emph{handle irregularly sampled, heterogeneous data} provides further benefits.\\ Our main contributions are threefold: \begin{enumerate} \item \textbf{Optimization of Learning Dynamics at Scale:} We revisit common design choices with respect to learning dynamics and generalization.
-In contrast to prior work that employs SIREN activations with a single frequency parameter $\omega$ across all layers, we demonstrate that introducing a non-constant, layer-dependent $\omega$-schedule significantly improves both convergence speed and reconstruction quality.
-We provide theoretical insights into the interplay between a layer's $\omega$-parameter and its \emph{effective learning rate}, connecting these results to recent research on theoretical learning dynamics.
-We further validate these findings through comprehensive ablation studies.
+This abstraction enables \emph{consistent downstream processing across diverse data types}, and is especially advantageous in medical applications, where the ability to \emph{unify multiple data modalities under a common representation} is desirable (see \autoref{app:whynopatch}), and where the inherent capability of NFs to \emph{handle irregularly sampled, heterogeneous data} provides further benefits.
+Our main contributions are threefold: \\ \textbf{(1) Optimization of Learning Dynamics at Scale:} We propose a non-constant, layer-dependent $\omega$-schedule for commonly used SIREN activations, significantly improving both convergence speed and reconstruction quality.
+We provide theoretical insights into the interplay between a layer's $\omega$-parameter and its \emph{effective learning rate}, connecting these results to recent research on theoretical learning dynamics. \textbf{(2) Scalable Meta-Learning via Context Reduction:} We propose an efficient, context-reduced meta-learning framework to handle high-dimensional medical data.
+By utilizing sparse supervision during training, we significantly reduce memory consumption and computational overhead while maintaining competitive performance and speeding up the learning process. \textbf{(3) Comprehensive Evaluation and Open Resources} We demonstrate the versatility of MedFuncta across a diverse range of medical datasets and downstream tasks.
+To accelerate community research, we open-source our implementation, trained network weights, and a comprehensive dataset~-~\textbf{MedNF}~-~containing $> \SI{500}{k}$ latent vectors for multi-instance NFs in medical imaging and machine learning.